rss2023/web-prod/_information/authorinfo.md

 We only accept submissions in PDF.
 A paper template is available in <a href="{{site.baseurl}}/docs/paper-template-latex.tar.gz">LaTeX</a> and <a href="{{site.baseurl}}/docs/paper-template-word.zip">Word</a>.
 Do not modify the formatting provided in the templates.
 Any change to font sizes, page dimensions, line spacing, etc. may delay the publication of your paper.
-Please do not include any additional markings such as <i>Draft</i> or <i>To appear in...</i> on the pages.
 Make sure your paper does not contain page numbers.

-Submit a PDF-format paper.
-We do not accept papers submitted after the deadline no matter what the reason is, so please check on your ability to convert to PDF early.
-Delays in the production of proceedings are usually caused by PDF file submissions that do not embed all fonts.
-Please follow the below instructions to ensure that your PDF document will not suffer from this problem.

-When preparing your document in LaTeX, make sure to create the PDF file from your LaTeX source using these (or equivalent, xelatex or pdflatex) commands:

-{% highlight js %}
-latex paper.tex
-dvips paper.dvi -o paper.ps -t letter -Ppdf -G0
-ps2pdf paper.ps
-{% endhighlight %}

-The arguments provided to dvips will ensure that all fonts are embedded in the PDF file produced by ps2pdf.

-{% comment %}
-Here is some additional [detail on formating and presentation]({{site.baseurl}}/information/paperformatting).
+For additional detail on formating and presentation please see [these requirements and recommendations]({{site.baseurl}}/information/paperformatting).
-{% endcomment %}

 ## Supplementary Materials